polymer-dart/polymerize/README.md

     }

-Then in the main `BUILD` file trigger the automatic download and installation of the corresponding JS dependencies by adding a `bower` rule:

-    bower(
-      name = "main",
-      resolutions = {
-        "polymer": "2.0-preview",
-      },
-      deps = [
-        ":my_imported_comp",
-      ],
-    )

-This rule will check any `@BowerImport` annotation on classes of dependencies, generate a `bower.json` file (using `resolutions` if you need to override something) and then runs `bower install`.
+During the build phase `polymerize` will check any `@BowerImport` annotation on classes of dependencies, generate a `bower.json` file (using `resolutions` if you need to override something) and then runs `bower install`.

 You can also automatically generate a stub from the HTML `polymer` component using `polymerize generate_wrapper`, for instance:

     dart ../bin/polymerize.dart generate-wrapper --component-refs comps.yaml --dest-path out -p polymer_elements --bower-needs-map Polymer.IronFormElementBehavior=package:polymer_elements/iron_form_element_behavior.dart

-The `component-refs` file is a yaml describing the components to analyze to create the stub (see `gen/comps.yam` in this repo for an example).
+The generator uses a yaml file describing the components to analyze passed through the `component-refs` options (see `gen/comps.yam` in this repo for an example).

 The project [polymerize_elements](https://github.com/dam0vm3nt/polymerize_elements) is an example of wrappers generated using this tool for the `polymer-elements` components.

 ## Output

-After complilation everything will be found in the bazel output folder, ready to be used
+After complilation everything will be found in the bazel output folder (`bazel-bin`), ready to be used.

 ## TODO:

  - more polymer APIs
- - better convert to/from JS
+ - support for mixins
  - annotations for properties (computed props, etc.)
- - support for mixins
  - ~~support for external element wrappers~~
  - ~~support for auto gen HTML imports~~
+ - `dazel` support